Jacob19999/Machine-Learning-Benchmark-for-Predicting-County-Level-Corn-Production/README.md

 - **Production Readiness**: Models that perform well on test set will perform similarly in production
 - **Scientific Validity**: Research findings are credible and reproducible

-### Warning Signs to Watch For

-If you see these, data leakage may be present:
-- ⚠️ Test performance suspiciously high (R² > 0.99) without obvious reason
-- ⚠️ Test performance significantly better than cross-validation scores
-- ⚠️ Preprocessing fit on entire dataset before splitting
-- ⚠️ Features derived from target variable
-- ⚠️ Future data used to predict past values
-- ⚠️ Same scaler/transformer fit on train+test combined

 ## 📊 Outputs

 ### Generated Files